-- 1) Eye Exams.
-Limited to one (1) routine examination per year for which no copay applies. - 2) Outpatient emergency and urgicenter services within the service area.
+- Eye Exams.
+Limited to one (1) routine examination per year for which no copay applies.
+Eye injury or illness at an in-network provider will be covered as an office visit based on the benefit level in which the individual is enrolled. - 2) Outpatient emergency and urgicenter services within the service area.
 The emergency room copay applies to all outpatient emergency visits that do not result in hospital admission within twenty-four (24) hours.
 The urgicenter copay is the same as the primary care clinic office visit copay. - 3) Emergency and urgently needed care outside the service area.
-Professional services of a physician, emergency room treatment, and inpatient hospital services are covered at eighty percent (80%) of the first two thousand dollars (\$2,000) of the charges incurred per insurance year, and one hundred percent (100%) thereafter.
+Professional services of a physician, emergency room treatment, and inpatient hospital services are covered at eighty percent (80%) of the first two thousand dollars (\$2,000) of the charges incurred per insurance year, and one-hundred percent (100%) thereafter.
 The maximum eligible out-of-pocket expense per individual per year for this benefit is four hundred dollars (\$400).
-This benefit is not available when the member's condition permits them to receive care within the network of the plan in which the individual is enrolled. - Ambulance.
+This benefit is not available when the member's condition permits them to receive care within the network of the plan in which the individual is enrolled. - 4) Ambulance.
 The deductible and coinsurance for services not subject to copays applies.